State-facilitated Workplace Retirement Programs: What Businesses Should Know

 The CalSavers program offers a traditional IRA in addition to a Roth IRA, and has oversight from a public board of directors.
 Recent legislation expands the program to almost all employers with at least one employee (sole proprietors are excluded).
 Employers must register for the program by Dec.
 31, 2025 or offer a private plan that meets the state mandate.
 CalSavers has begun to notify businesses about penalties for noncompliant employers.

 Connecticut launched the MyCTSavings retirement savings program in early 2022 and established deadlines for businesses to register their employees.
-The deadline for businesses with 26-plus employees has passed.
-Businesses with 5 to 25 employees must register by Oct.
+Businesses with 5 or more employees were required to register by Aug.
 31, 2023.
 This program requires businesses with five or more employees and no retirement plan to participate in a state-facilitated IRA program.
 Noncompliant employers may be subject to civil action and court fees if they fail to enroll an employee in a timely fashion.

 The state has a proposed launch of Jan.
 1, 2025 for Delaware EARNS (Expanding Access for Retirement and Necessary Savings), a mandatory state-facilitated retirement savings program (Roth IRA).
 Businesses with five (5) or more employees that have been in operation for at least six months must register for the state program if they already do not have an auto-IRA plan for all employees or sponsor a qualified retirement savings plan.
 Any employee 18 years of age or older who receives wages in Delaware qualifies to participate and there is an employee opt-out option.
 Contribution amount per pay period will be 3 percent to 6 percent.
 There is an annual auto-escalation of 1% or 2% with a maximum of 15%.
 Any business failing to comply will face a penalty of $250 per employee per year, up to a maximum of $5,000 per year.

-The state has created the Hawaii Retirement Savings Program, a mandatory state-facilitated Roth IRA program that every business in operation for at least two years with at least one (1) employee must participate in, if they have not maintained a qualified retirement plan within the past two years.
+The state has created the Hawaii Retirement Savings Program, a mandatory state-facilitated Roth IRA program that every business in operation for at least two years with at least one (1) employee must participate in, if they have not offered or maintained a qualified retirement plan for some or all employees at any time within the past two years.
 The state has not set a launch date yet but certain parameters do exist, including an employer requirement to notify employees of the opt-in and the employee's option to opt out.
 Presently, the contribution amount default will be 5% per pay period, but this is flexible.

 There will be penalties for failure to provide written notification to employees of the opt-in, as well as financial stakes that include making up missed contribution amounts in the amount each covered employee would have contributed (plus 6% interest rate).
 In addition, there will be a penalty of $25 for each month the covered employee was not enrolled in the program and $50 for each month they continue to be not enrolled after the date the original penalty is assessed.

 The Illinois Secure Choice Retirement Program is a mandatory state-facilitated Roth IRA savings program that plans to send enforcement notices to noncompliant employers starting in 2022.
 Employers that do not comply may face penalties of $250 per employee for the first year, and $500 per employee for each subsequent year depending on business size.
-One more wave of implementation is also planned: employers with 5-15 employees must register by November 2023.
+The final wave of implementation was completed on Nov.
+1, 2023.

-Tentatively scheduled for April 1, 2023, employers with 5 or more employees who have been in operation for at least two years and have no retirement plan.
-They may be required to participate in the Maine Retirement Savings Program unless they register for exemption.
-The registration plans to be implemented in three phases, starting with a proposed deadline of April 2023 for businesses with 25 or more employees, followed by October 2023 (15-24 EEs), and April 2024 (5-14 EEs).
-The program will be auto-enroll with an opt-out option, plus there will be a 5% default contribution limit (flexible) that includes an auto-increase of 1% annually, up to 8%.
+Tentatively scheduled to launch Jan.
+1, 2024, employers with 5 or more employees who have been in operation for at least two years and have no retirement plan will be required to participate in the Maine Retirement Savings Program.
+The registration deadline for businesses with 15 or more employees is April 30, 2024.
+Businesses with 5-14 employees will be required to register no later than June 30, 2024.
+The program will be auto-enroll with an opt-out option, plus there will be a 5% default contribution limit (flexible) that includes an auto-increase of 1% annually, up to 10%.
 Self-employed and individual contractors are expected to participate.

 The MarylandSaves program requires businesses of all sizes to offer employees automatic enrollment in a payroll-deduction IRA.
 The MarylandSaves program launched in September 2022.